FailAcademy/learning/wdp-vancouver/_slides/week-02/02-intro-to-programming.md

 4. Learn to love your IDE/debugger

 Programming is a challenging creative activity, and looking at how others have solved problems will help you improve your own repertoire.

+???

+Codepen can be a very intersting playground to explore and find inspiration.

+Also github of course, so much code online to explore!!!
+Did you know you can inspect the code for Apollo 11?
+<a href="https://github.com/chrislgarry/Apollo-11" target="_blank">Apollo 11 source code</a>

+I don't understand the code but it's pretty neat that it's publicly available.

 ---
 class: center, middle